Who comes for counseling at Wild Goose?

 Yes.
 We accept self-pay.
 Payment is due at the time of service.
 Please talk to the intake counselor for more information about this.

 Individual Sessions: We charge the standard rate of $175 for a 60 minute individual psychotherapy session.
 This CPT code is 90837.
 If your insurance pays 80%, this means your usual co-pay will be about $35.00 per session.

-Your very first appointment, however, will be $225.
-The very first appointment is considered an assessment and may take 1-2 hours of face-to-face interview time.
+The very first appointment is considered an assessment ($225) and may take 1-2 hours of face-to-face interview time.
 During the assessment, your counselor will ask you many questions in order to gain a well rounded understanding of who you are, including your strengths, needs, background, current situation, and what you hope to gain out of your work in counseling.
 Towards the end of this session, your counselor will summarize thoughts and recommendations about what will be the most helpful approach for you and begin formulating the basis of a treatment plan.

 Family Sessions: If you are coming for counseling help for your relationship with a member of your family (most commonly problems you are having that are strongly related to interactions with a spouse or partner), this is typically billed as a “Family Therapy Session with Client.”
 The first session is still an assessment ($225, as above), but often with your family member or partner included.

 From there on out, you, your partner/family member, and the counselor will talk about which kinds of weekly sessions will best meet your needs.
 You will have the choice of short (often less emotionally-intense, more skills-oriented) sessions or longer ones (often more emotionally intense but covering more ground) sessions.
 The 60 Minute Family Session is $200, and the 90 Minute Family Session is $250.